mkiang/intro-ci-shortcourse/README.md

 ### TODO
 See also [Issues](https://github.com/mkiang/intro-ci-shortcourse/issues).

-- [x] Add Zhe, Monica, and Adolfo to github
 - [ ] Need to finalize title of the class
 - [ ] Sort out if we can even go over all these topics in 8 hours.
 - [ ] Zhe improve his [personal page](https://sites.google.com/view/zhezhang)